JOSEPH129009/linux-serial-app/README.md

 - The serial communucation operates at blocking mode, baudrate: 115200 not yet selectable

-- the parameter has to be the path of a bin file taht you want to send over serial comport
+- the first argument has to be the path of a bin file that you want to send over serial comport and the second argument has to be version.
-    - e.g. command: ./build/serial.elf /home/josephjoe1209/Documents/myownproject/build/myownproject.bin v1.0.0
+    - e.g. command: ./build/serial.elf /home/josephjoe1209/Documents/user_app/build/user_app.bin --version=1.0.2
 - Currently the program only takes /dev/ttyUSB0

-- not yet able to send address to the target, currently only sends 0x08020000 to MCU
+- progarm only sends 0x08020000 to MCU for update

-- read(file_descriptor, text, sizeof(frame_format_t)); only takes 64bytes

 # Serial Frame